NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{s wireless} communication technology has been evolving toward 6G, the demand for extremely high data transmission rates and ubiquitous connectivity has driven the continuous development of massive MIMO technology.
-To meet these stringent performance requirements, the industry is exploring the deployment of extremely large-scale MIMO (XL-MIMO) systems with hundreds to thousands of antennas~\cite{nf_magazine}.
-This dramatic expansion in antenna scale brings about an important shift in physical phenomena: when the array aperture significantly increases, the applicable range of traditional far-field plane wave assumptions correspondingly shrinks, causing a considerable portion of users to fall within the near-field propagation region~\cite{nfris_jstsp,nf_xlmimo_jsac}.
+\IEEEPARstart{A}{s wireless} communication technology is evolving toward the 6th generation, the demand for extremely high data transmission rates and ubiquitous connectivity has driven the continuous development of massive multiple-input multiple-output (MIMO) technology.
+To meet the stringent performance requirements, the industry is exploring the deployment of extremely large-scale MIMO (XL-MIMO) systems with hundreds or even thousands of antennas\cite{nf_magazine,6G_network,6G_tutorial}.
+This dramatic expansion in antenna scale brings about an important shift in physical phenomena: as the array aperture significantly increases, the applicable range of traditional far-field plane wave assumption correspondingly shrinks, causing a considerable portion of users to fall within the near-field propagation region\cite{nfris_jstsp,nf_xlmimo_jsac,nf_pi}.
 Under near-field conditions, the spherical wave characteristics of electromagnetic waves become non-negligible, resulting in channel matrices exhibiting complex nonlinear phase variations and spatially varying amplitude distributions, which contrasts sharply with the relatively simple linear phase relationships in far-field scenarios.

+Accurate channel state information (CSI) at the base station (BS) is essential for realizing the gains of massive MIMO systems.
+In time-division duplexing systems, the BS can exploit uplink-downlink channel reciprocity to obtain downlink CSI from uplink pilots.
+In contrast, in frequency-division duplexing (FDD) systems, this reciprocity no longer holds because the uplink and downlink operate at different carrier frequencies.
+As a result, the user equipment (UE) must estimate the downlink CSI locally and feed it back to the BS.
+When the number of BS antennas becomes very large, this CSI feedback leads to prohibitively high overhead.
+Therefore, designing efficient CSI feedback mechanisms has become a critical research topic for FDD massive MIMO systems\cite{cf_overview,csinet,crnet,swincfnet,csipppnet,nf_cf_wcl}.
+Most of these works focus on far-field channels, leaving near-field CSI feedback largely unexplored.